opendp/dpcreator/deploy/AZURE_SETUP.md

 # Setting up Kubernetes (K8s) on Azure

+Note: These resources were created under a "Resource Group" named `DPCreator`

 Through the Azure admin:
 - Create a "Kubernetes Service" using these specs and default values for other attributes
   - **Node Size**: D2as_v4